 Needham: Ash took me to walk the Stationery Show in 2016 and kept talking about this dream she had to own a stationery company.
 I couldn’t really wrap my head around it, but I encouraged her anyway.
 Then, somehow, we decided that we’d work on it together, and she taught me to hone my art skills.
 We started off with just six cards, printed 50, and spent $2 per card (way too much for a card when they wholesale at $2.50 and retail for $5).
 I was really confused at how we’d ever make money or build a company around it.

 Molesso: It just kind of happened.
-She was really interested in my art background—interested enough to actually want to learn from me.
-So at first, I taught her how to draw a cowboy hat and then we moved quickly to making designs in Illustrator.
-And then, not even a year into the relationship I took her to the Stationery Show to show her what life could be like if I started a company.
+He was really interested in my art background—interested enough to actually want to learn from me.
+So at first, I taught him how to draw a cowboy hat and then we moved quickly to making designs in Illustrator.
+And then, not even a year into the relationship I took him to the Stationery Show to show him what life could be like if I started a company.
 It seemed like a really fun and exciting way to make art affordable on our end and affordable for consumers and be able to get cute and powerful messages out to the world.

 How would each of you describe what the other person does?